f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab04.rst

 The Protocol option presents four protocol types:

-- **TCP** - this option creates a single TCP wildcard interception rule for the L3 Inbound, L3 Outbound L3, and L3 Explicit Proxy topologies.
+- **TCP** - this option creates a single TCP wildcard interception rule for the L3 Inbound, L3 Outbound, and L3 Explicit Proxy topologies.

 - **UDP** - this option creates a single UDP wildcard interception rule for L3 Inbound and L3 Outbound topologies.